Ansanjohny/IEEE-LAUNCHPAD/README.md

 - In the immediate term, Develop Quality QA Testers and uptodate with my knowledge.
 - In the long term, Develop my skills and create new projects that help full to public and companies.

-#### Thoughts on Kerala's Tech Ecosystem:

-- Create more oppourtunities to freshers, ensure the availability of open source projects.
-- Collab with academic-student-companies

 #### History of Community Engagement:

 - Active participant in the [Gtech Mulearn](https://discord.gg/tech-community) where I help newcomers and share my knowledge.
 - Active participant in the SAEINDIA , ASME, and other mechanical communities.

-#### Highly Visible Technical Content:

-- Share my experinces in Linkedln

 #### Highly Used Software Tools:

 - Automation Tetsing tools - Selenium, Performance and Load Test - Apache Jmeter
-#### Competitive Website Profiles:

-- Active member on Coding Ninjas , Freecodecamp.

 - >> check out [ansanjohny@mulearn.md](./profiles/ansanjohny@mulearn.md)